 Can you remember the first girl you scouted?
 Where did you find her?

 Haha.
 Yes and bizarrely she just emailed this week after 22 years.
 I was on a motorcycle trip and saw this girl walking along the street in a little French village.
 I must have seen her face for a split second… slammed on my breaks and my friend, who was following me, nearly crashed into the back of my bike.
 She was incredible looking.
 She did well but probably would have been the next Kate Moss if she hadn't had me as her agent!

 Are your eyes always roaming the room just waiting to discover the next top model?

 That it is easy... it's a tough, tough job and I have a huge respect for these barely out-of-school kids dealing with the pressures of being nothing short of instrumental to the workings of this billion dollar business.
 Also, a great misconception is that it's a vacuous profession.
-What university course can teach a young man or women how to travel the world, how to face multiple job interviews every day (often with famous people of their parents' age), learn foreign languages and cultures, and, if well managed, buy them their first house all before they are 25 (and still young enough to go study)?
+What university course can teach a young man or women how to travel the world, how to face multiple job interviews everyday (often with famous people that are their parents' age), learn foreign languages and cultures, and, if well managed, buy them their first house all before they are 25 (and still young enough to go study)?

 Haha.
 You know I have never seen Zoolander.
 I think I'd cringe too much.
-A good model has facial symmetry, great proportions, height, good skin and hair.
-Oh and a personality is incredibly important.
-A great model has something else… either just an inherent x factor (for want of a better word) or the business is unknowingly craving a new type of beauty and then he or she arrives… and bingo.
+A good model has facial symmetry, great proportions, height, good skin, and hair.
+Oh, and a personality is incredibly important.
+A great model has something else… either just an inherent X-factor (for want of a better word) or the business is unknowingly craving a new type of beauty and then he or she arrives… and bingo.

 What would you say is the most and least rewarding parts of your job during fashion month?
 Season after season, what drives you?